allogic/Nippon/README.md

 ```

 ## Utility Programs
-There are a few utility programs which simplify a couple steps:
 #### Archive Analyzer
 There are mayn different files inside the okami data directory but most of em share a common file structure.
 To list a few of them `DAT`, `BIN`, `IDD`, `AKT`, `CMP`, `DDP`, `EFF`, `PAC`, `SCP`, `TBL`.
 This programs job is to simplify your everyday work with those files.
 ```